liuh886/liuh886.github.io/_includes/about/en.md

-> An Offshore worker with programming skills
+> An Offshore engineer with programming skills
 >
 > An avid runner with GIS background